KYJiya/kyjiya.github.io/about.md

 > __2021.07 ~__
 __Backend development manager__
 __Shiftone Co., Ltd.__
--> Development backend api using python flask restx, fastapi.
+-> Development backend API using FLASK-RESTX or FastAPI of Python.
 Build the CI/CD pipeline.

 > __2018.10 ~ 2021.06__